About the festival

 New this year, the venue has added daytime experiences through providing culture, arts, as well as fun-centric activities during the day on weekends, which takes account of art produced by a number of leading mural artists in Toronto, a heated outdoor bar offering hot drinks from Thursday to Saturday as well as weekend brunch provided on the EL Catrin yard.

 The Festival of Lights in Toronto is ideal for everyone, especially families, couples, and groups of friends.
 The best thing about this is that you can attend this festival without spending any amount.

 The Toronto Festivals of Lights is considered one of the most visited and most sought after festivals in Toronto and Canada.
-This fantastic festival runs from the 18th of January to the 3rd of March and is open daily beginning at sundown ( it depends on the weather).
+This fantastic festival runs from January to March and is open daily beginning at sundown ( it depends on the weather).

 It also makes for some fantastic and instagrammable posts and pictures, so make sure to bring your camera and see that it is fully charged, not to miss the amazing and beautiful spot.